 Have you recently been involved in a hit-and-run accident?
 Did someone you love get hurt by a reckless driver?
-If so, then you may be able to seek compensation for their negligent actions.
+If so, then you may be able to seek compensation for the negligent driver’s actions.

-While most of these cases are pretty straightforward, several challenges can still keep you from getting what you deserve.
-Hiring an experienced personal injury lawyer from Louisiana can be a wise decision in such circumstances.
-Fortunately, you’re on the right site.
+When pursuing financial compensation for medical bills, property damage, and other losses, several challenges can prevent you from getting what you deserve.
+Hiring an experienced personal injury lawyer in Louisiana can be a wise decision in such circumstances.
+Fortunately, you’re on the right website.

-Morris Bart’s law firm has been in the field for decades, and you can be sure you’ll receive crucial guidance through your hit-and-run claim process.
-We’ll protect your rights and handle all the negotiations to ensure you get an amount to cover all your losses and expenses related to the accident.
+The Morris Bart law firm has been in the field for decades, and you can be sure you’ll receive crucial guidance through your hit-and-run claim process.
+Our accident attorneys will protect your rights and handle all the negotiations with the insurance company for you.

 For a free legal consultation, call 800-537-8185

-What Types of Compensation Will Your Attorney Help You Fight For?
+What Types of Compensation Will Our Attorneys Help You Fight for?

 After a hit-and-run accident, the compensation you’re entitled to may cover economic and non-economic damages.
 Each of these represents unique harms and damages.

-Otherwise referred to as “specific damages,” this compensation is meant to reimburse you for the actual measurable losses resulting from the hit-and-run incident.
+Otherwise referred to as “special damages,” this financial compensation is meant to reimburse you for the actual measurable losses resulting from the hit-and-run incident.
 They cover out-of-pocket expenses for any injuries or damages resulting from the accident.

-In your situation, you’re entitled to the following economic damages:
+In your situation, you may be entitled to the following economic damages:

 - Past or future healthcare bills